-For June 2020, it was determined by the finance provider and supported by the directors that there was no significant change in fair value for its Indonesian land and buildings.
+For June 2021, it was determined by the finance provider and supported by the directors that there was no significant change in fair value for its Indonesian land and buildings.
+The directors also determined that there was no significant change in fair value for its Australian land and buildings.

-(c) Carrying amounts if land and buildings were measured at cost less accumulated depreciation and impairment
+Carrying amounts if land and buildings were measured at cost less accumulated depreciation and impairment (C)